KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-1-navigation-and-basics.md

     {% endhint %}

 {% hint style='danger' %}
-If you are using a Chromebook, please skip to the Chromebook Only section below!
+If you are using a Chromebook, please skip to the Chromebooks Only section below and expand it to follow the directions!
 {% endhint %}

 1. Open iTerm2 on a Mac or Git Bash in Windows.